Fact sheet: Biodegradation—Sediments

 • Monitor bacterial dispersion during application to ensure sufficient coverage of the contaminated area.

-• Implement a long-term monitoring plan to ensure that the site is moving toward remediation goals.
+• Implement a long-term monitoring plan to ensure the site is moving toward remediation goals.
 If monitoring results indicate that remediation goals are not being met, it may be necessary to reapply bacterial colonies or move to biostimulation techniques.

 Materials and Storage

-Amendments used in biodegradation vary greatly, depending on individual site conditions and needs.
+Amendments used in biodegradation vary greatly, depending on the site conditions and needs.
 When biostimulation is used, amendments may include oxidizers, such as hydrogen peroxide, calcium nitrate, and sodium nitrate; nutrient fertilizers, such as nitrogen, phosphorus, and organic fertilizers; and products affecting the ionic balance, such as sodium chloride.
-Bioaugmentation materials include biodegraders and bacterial culture, such as KB-1, whereas inhibitors may consist of chemical or biological surfactants or dispersants, such as TritonX-100, bile salts, surfactin, sodium taurocholate, rhamolipid, and sophorolipid.

-Waste and Discharges
+Waste and Discharge

 Recommended analyses for detailed characterization